phpstan/phpstan/README.md

 ### Custom error formatters

-By default, PHPStan outputs found errors into tables grouped by files to be easily human-readable.
-To change the output, you can use the `--error-format` CLI option.
-There's an additional built-in `raw` format with one-per-line errors intended for easy parsing.
-You can also create your own error formatter by implementing the `PHPStan\Command\ErrorFormatter\ErrorFormatter` interface:
+PHPStan outputs errors via formatters.
+You can customize the output by implementing the `ErrorFormatter` interface in a new class and add it to the configuration.
+For existing formatters, see next chapter.

 ```php
 interface ErrorFormatter